 Lalish is the holy heartland of the Yazidi people, tucked in the valleys of the Nineveh Province of Iraqi Kurdistan.
 The nice folks there walk around shoeless, kissin' door frames, walls, and the ground here and there.
 They never step on, but always over, the thresholds of all the temple doorways—and asked that we do the same.

 This was inside the Lalish temple.
 The ‘stached gentleman looking my way works for Baba Sheikh—the spiritual leader of the Yazidi people, akin to the Catholic's Pope.
-Over tea an hour prior, Baba Sheikh told us (pictures and all) about his 2011 Vatican visit where he met with Pope Benedict XVI.

 "Stache" didn't speak much English, but stayed within spittin’ distance—watchfully somber and, I guess, curious about us and the boo-coos of photos I was taking.